 How Brotherly Love Got AC/DC Back to Basics on ‘Stiff Upper Lip’

-On Feb.
-28, 2000, almost exactly a quarter-century since the release of their Australia-only debut High Voltage, AC/DC rocked back into action with Stiff Upper Lip.
+AC/DC rocked back into action with Stiff Upper Lip on Feb.
+28, 2000, almost exactly a quarter century since the release of their Australia-only debut High Voltage.
 This 13th studio album proved once again that millenniums could come and go, but it would take a lot more than some silly Y2K hysteria to slow down this hard-rock institution.

 In fact, that textbook AC/DC approach to blue-collar rock 'n' roll on steroids was never more in evidence than on Stiff Upper Lip.
 This was likely because, for the first time in 12 years and only the second time in 20, guitarists Malcolm and Angus Young were leaning on their elder brother George to handle production duties, just as he had (alongside longtime Easybeats partner Harry Vanda) for the group’s first handful of career-defining LPs back in the late '70s.